lcherone/cloud-developer/README.md

 ::It dont work!::
 ---

-Try debugging it first then open an issue or PR.
-I am 100% sure it won't work with < PHP 5.6 or on windows, not tested on mac.. let me know how you get on.
-Works fine on Ubuntu ;p
+Try debugging it first then open an issue.
+I am 100% sure it won't work on windows or < PHP 5.6, not tested on anything other then Ubuntu 17.04 LXC container.
+Let me know how you get on!

 ::Cron tasks::
 ---

-2 cron tasks should be added by the setup, there to drive the task agent and to backup:
+2 cron tasks should be added by the setup, there to drive the task agent, and to do backups:

 ```
 */5 * * * * cd /var/www/html/bin && bash backup.sh